acaizu00/about-me-/README.md

 - usually afk, whispers are a must. if i'm not answering your interactions outside of whisper i'm not ignoring, i'm just afk 😅

-- c+h friendly, but if i'm already sitting with someone just be sure to ask first! :)

-- huge lover of all things final fantasy related (if you've seen me sitting around a few times i think you've catched this drift already)

 - do not sexualize me please, i'm another human being just like you.

 dni:

-- basic dni criteria, i hide and block freely otherwise.
+- basic dni criteria, any p/dos, pr/shippers, zoos, etc. i hide and block freely.

 - MINORS.
-GET OUTTT